UK challenger banks: who’s who (and what’s their tech)

 The company says it has developed its own APIs for seamless integration of its business account features with other applications or back office systems.

-Once it’s authorised, the disrupter will be offering corporate banking services focused on tech companies including accounts, payments, escrow and credit.
+It will offer corporate banking services focused on tech companies including accounts, payments, escrow and credit.

 Paula Pandolfino is the bank’s co-founder and chief strategy officer.
-Kenan Altunis, who has 20 years’ experience in finance at Deutsche Bank, is CEO.
+Kenan Altunis, who has 20 years’ experience at Deutsche Bank, is CEO.
 Lana Burdei, formerly of HSBC and Barclays, is COO.

 A UK-based digital banking start-up, founded by Sergey Sukhikh in early 2018.
 Aleksey Zhdanov is chief design officer.
-The beta version is expected to be released in Q2 2019.
+The beta version was expected to be released in Q2 2019.

 Galeo says its app will offer a “new paradigm” in banking, “providing free digital banking globally”.
 It says this includes credit cards, lending, savings and insurance.